bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 As stated above, modules process the data arranged in streams.

 The Stream Juggler supports *Kafka* and *T-stream* type of streams.
-And when the Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform.
+And when the Kafka streams are a well-known type of streaming introduced by Apache Kafka, the T-streams are intentionally designed for the Stream Juggler platform as a complement for Apache Kafka.
+The T-streams have more features than Kafka and make exactly-once processing possible.
 Find more about T-streams at the `site <http://t-streams.com>`_ .

 To transform data into a stream of exact type you need to create a service and a provider for this service.
 The type of a service and a provider is determined by the type of a stream you need for the module.